-1. Make Sure Your Anti-Virus or Firewall Software is Up-to-Date.
-Chances are that trial versions of anti-virus and firewall protection software were installed on your computer when it was purchased.
-These trial versions typically last for 30 to 60 days after the computer is first turned on by the user.
-After the trial period expires, the software is generally not as effective at keeping your computer safe from the latest germs.
-You need to keep anti-virus protection current to maximize the protection against malicious attacks.
+Make sure your firewall software is maintained and updated regularly for maximum effectiveness.
+Trial versions of both anti-virus and firewall protection software may have been installed on your computer when it was purchased, but trial periods typically expire 30 to 60 days after a computer is first powered on by the user.
+If protection software expires, your computer is at a much higher risk of attack.
+Keep security software current to maximize the protection against malicious attacks.

-3. Check Your Computer’s Built-in Defenses and Use Them.
-Some types of spyware can send keystrokes entered by a user to a hacker.
-The hacker can then use passwords entered by users to hack into online accounts.
-Anti-virus software can quite often detect these types of programs and remove them, particularly if you run your scanning software every week.
-Make it a habit.
+Some types of spyware can send keystrokes entered by a user to hackers who use it to pick off passwords and hack into online accounts.
+Anti-virus software is designed to detect these types of programs and remove them.
+Schedule routine security scans and software updates to run automatically.

-4. Use Strong Passwords and Change Them Frequently.
-When was the last time you changed your login passwords to your online accounts?
+When was the last time you changed your passwords to your online accounts?
 How disciplined are the kids at changing their passwords?
-You should use inventive, long passwords that are hard for hackers to guess, and not any passwords with personally identifiable information.
-Passwords with a mix of letters, numbers, and punctuation are best.
-And, if the password has already been compromised via a key-stroke logger discussed above, frequently changing online passwords may minimize the risk of a hacker using a password they have uncovered.
+You should use inventive, long passwords that are hard for hackers to guess.
+Passwords with a mix of letters, numbers and special characters are best.
+Never use passwords that include or allude to personally identifiable information.
+Frequently changing your passwords minimizes your risk of being hacked.

-5. Secure Your Wireless Environment.
-Most computers are enabled for wireless (“Wi-Fi”) communication, which can introduce security vulnerabilities when information flows over open airwaves between the computer and the connection to the Internet.
-Fortunately, data-scrambling techniques, known as encryption algorithms, make it difficult for hackers to understand information that they might intercept over the air.
-Everyone with a Wi-Fi connection should encrypt their connection.
-For more information, check out our video and tip sheet on securing wireless networks.
+Almost all computers and connected devices today are enabled for wireless and Wi-Fi communication, which can introduce security vulnerabilities as information flows over open frequencies to wireless connections to the Internet.
+Encryption algorithms scramble data and make it difficult for hackers to understand information that they might intercept.
+Be extremely cautious when using public Wi-Fi and encrypt wireless connections whenever possible.
+For more information, check out our consumer guide.

 If you keep your anti-virus and anti-spyware software up-to-date, use strong passwords, and secure your wireless network, you will substantially increase the security of your online surfing and transactions.